 \section{Abstract}

-UrQMD phase-space coalescence calculations for the production of deuterons are compared with available data for various reactions from the GSI/FAIR energy regime up to LHC.
-It is found that the production process of deuterons, as reflected in their rapidity and transverse momentum distributions in p+p, p+A and A+A collisions at a beam energies starting from the GSI energy regime around 1 AGeV and up to the LHC, are in good agreement with experimental data.
-We further explore the energy and centrality dependence of the d/p ratios.
+UrQMD phase-space coalescence calculations for the production of deuterons are compared with available data for various reactions from the GSI/FAIR energy regime over the CERN-SPS/RHIC-BES region up to LHC energies.
+It is found that the production process of deuterons, as reflected in their rapidity and transverse momentum distributions in p+p, p+A and A+A collisions in the mentioned energy regime are in good agreement with experimental data.
+We further explore the energy and centrality dependence of the d/p and $\bar{\mathrm{d}}/\bar{\mathrm{p}}$ ratios and compare with thermal model results.
 Finally, we discuss anti-deuteron production for selected systems.
 Overall, a good description of the experimental data is observed.
-The results are also compatible with thermal model estimates.
-Most importantly this good description is based only on a single set of coalescence parameters that is independent of energy system size and can also be applied for anti-deuterons.
+Most importantly this good description is based only on a single set of coalescence parameters that is independent of energy and system size and can also be applied for anti-deuterons.